After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 ## Scenario 2 (coming soon)

-You want to place your libraries within the `Media` folder.
+You want to place your libraries within the `/Media` folder.

 ```
 Media